yoursmanjunad/Impact-Training/Day_05/CClass/README.md

+-[ ] Code files with proper testcases and quality of code -[ ] Write these programs in Java and C

 ### Functions provides better modularity for your application and a high degree of code reusing.
 ### Based on the object python stores the value in the variable
 ### Internal working of function / python , why python allows us to use function without defining.
 Compare with C/Java